 - DF set: Set the Don't Fragment bit in the ICMP echo-request packet to avoid fragmentation.

-- DF not set: Don't set the Don't Fragment but in the ICMP echo-request packet.
+- DF is not set: Don't set the Don't Fragment bit in the ICMP echo-request packet.